 - 1. Copying an assignment from someone else and submitting it as your own work. - 2.
-Working with a friend and writing down identical answers, whether you understand the content or not, and submitting the assignments separately. - 3.
+Not providing in-text citations and full references in a reference list. - 3.
 Quoting directly from a source without supplying quotation marks or a citation. - 4.
 Quoting directly from a source without supplying quotation marks, even if it is referenced. - 5.
 Submitting an assignment in which >30% of the content is properly quoted; that is, at least 70% of the words in an assignment need to be your own.
-A general rule of thumb: for every line quoted, there should be three lines of your own material explaining that quote.
+A general rule of thumb: for every line quoted, there should be three lines of your own material explaining that quote. - 6.

-Page 5 6.
 Submitting the same or similar assignment for more than one class, or more than one iteration of the same class.